-Plate electrodes are normally of cast-iron, buried vertically with The centre about 1 m below the surface.
+Plate electrodes are normally of cast-iron, buried vertically with c.Strip:

+The centre about 1 m below the surface.
 Copper plates may also be used.
-Plate electrodes c.Strip:
+Plate electrodes d.Rods:

 Provide a large surface area and used mainly where the ground is shallow (where the resistivity is low near the surface but increases rapidly with depth).
 Again, excavation is required.
 Care is needed to protect the earth-electrode connection (to the earthing lead) from corrosion.